LDLDL/cfddns/readme.en.md

 Before the configure, You need add records which you want to configure.

-For example, Add the ddns.example.com and set A Record and AAAA Record.
-The record can't be your current IP address.
+For example, Add the ddns.example.com and set A Record and AAAA Record in the CloudFlare control panel.
+The record can't be your current IP address.(If the IP address are set to your current IP address, You can't know does this program works)

 Then run the install_as_service.sh, it will enter the configure menu.